-The total amount of unrecognized tax benefits that, if recognized, would impact the effective tax rate is \$9.8 million, \$9.3 million and \$8.3 million or the years ended December 31, 2020, 2019 and 2018, respectively.
+The total amount of unrecognized tax benefits that, if recognized, would impact the effective tax rate is \$11.3 million, \$9.8 million and \$9.3 million for 2021, 2020 and 2019, respectively.

 The Company's continuing practice is to recognize interest and penalties related to income tax matters in income tax expense.
-The total amount of interest and penalties accrued as of December 31, 2020 was \$0.5 million, including less than \$0.1 million increase recorded in income tax expense during the year.
-The total amount of interest and penalties accrued as of December 31, 2019 was \$0.5 million, including a \$0.2 million increase recorded in income tax expense during the year.
-The total amount of interest and penalties accrued as of December 31, 2018, was \$0.3 million.
+The total amount of interest and penalties accrued as of December 31, 2021, is \$0.4 million, including a \$0.1 million decrease recorded in income tax expense during the year.
+The total amount of interest and penalties accrued as of December 31, 2020, was \$0.5 million, including less than a \$0.1 million increase recorded in income tax expense during the year.
+The total amount of interest and penalties accrued as of December 31, 2019, was \$0.5 million, including a \$0.2 million increase recorded in income tax expense during the year.